Below is all you need to know about the weather at White Sands Missile Range and the surrounding area

 The main weather hazard in late March is the threat of driving windstorms, which can produce areas of blowing dust and sand, due to the typically dry soil conditions.

 Over the period of record 1980-2004, the 24-hour average wind speed in late March is about 8 mph, with daily maximum gusts of near 30 mph.
 However, wind speeds along the east-facing slopes of the Organ and San Andres Mountains, near much of the march route, can be much higher, with gusts of 50-60 mph quite common during windstorms.
 This is due to the downsloping effect.
-Such gusts greeted many of those crossing the finish line during the 2005 and 2009 events.
+Such gusts greeted many of those crossing the finish line during the 2018 event.